 The Importance of Credit Risk Management in Banking

 Banking operations come with the factor of risk; it’s inevitable.
-In the simplest way possible, risk is an uncertainty of a situation or event that may happen in the future and for banks, it’s the uncertainty of an outcome of business investments.
-The various types of banking risks may be classified as Strategic risk, Compliance risk, Credit risk, Cyber Security risk, Liquidity risk, Market risk, Operational risk, etc. Out of these Credit Risk represents the most important type of risk for commercial banks.
+In the simplest way possible, risk is the uncertainty of a situation or event that may happen in the future.
+For banks, it’s the uncertainty of the outcome of business investments.
+The various types of banking risks may be classified as Strategic risk, Compliance risk, Credit risk, cybersecurity risk, Liquidity risk, Market risk, Operational risk, etc. Out of these, Credit Risk represents the most important type of risk for commercial banks.

 Credit risk is understood simply as the risk a bank takes while lending out money to borrowers.
-They might default and fail to repay the dues in time and these results in losses to the bank.
-Loan portfolio management is very important but most times a bank can’t fully assess if it will retrieve the money back because even if the borrowers have been paying their dues on time, the economy might show shift and change the way things have always been.
-So, what do banks do then?
-They need to manage their credit risks.
+They might default and fail to repay the dues in time, and this results in losses to the bank.
+Loan portfolio management is very important, but most times a bank can’t fully assess if it will retrieve the money back because even if the borrowers have been paying their dues on time, the economy might show a shift and change the way things have always been.

 The goal of credit risk management in banks is to maintain credit risk exposure within proper and acceptable parameters.
 It is the practice of mitigating losses by understanding the adequacy of a bank’s capital and loan loss reserves at any given time.
 For this, banks not only need to manage the entire portfolio but also individual credits.